Can You Drink Alcohol While on Accutane?

 Can You Drink Alcohol While on Accutane - The Skincare Culture

-NB: What if I told you I can show you how to never have acne again?
+NB: I can show you how to never have acne again.
 If you have acne and want it gone, read this message.

 What is Accutane, and How Does it Work?

-It is also commonly prescribed to people whose acne has resisted previous treatments, such as benzoyl peroxide, adapalene, and antibiotics.
+It is commonly prescribed to people whose acne has resisted previous treatments, such as benzoyl peroxide, adapalene, and antibiotics.

-Since excess oil is essentially food for the acne-causing bacteria that live on the skin, lack of it will cause the bacteria to become starved, thus minimizing proliferation and eventually minimizing acne, too.
+Therefore, once the gland’s activity is obstructed, it will produce less oil, which will cause the bacteria to become starved, thus minimizing proliferation and eventually minimizing acne.

 Physiological and Psychological Side Effects of Accutane